Recipes Paradise

 Prepare the Beef and Noodles

 Start by bringing a large pot of salted water to boil for the egg noodles.
 While waiting, pat the beef strips completely dry with paper towels and season generously with salt and pepper.
-This step is crucial for getting a beautiful sear on the meat.
-Heat 2 tablespoons of vegetable oil in a large skillet or Dutch oven over medium-high heat until it shimmers.
+This step is crucial for getting a good sear on the meat.
+Heat 1 tablespoon of olive oil in a large skillet over medium-high heat until it shimmers.

 2